-The Future of the Mobile Workforce: Enterprise
+The Future of the Mobile Workforce: Enterprise Computing

 Real-Time Supply Chain Visibility

 According to an EY survey of supply chain executives, end-to-end visibility is the number one factor in creating a successful supply chain.
-Having visibility across every element of the supply chain enables better monitoring of raw materials inventory, production processes, supports optimization of operations and logistics planning, creates more streamlined finished goods inventory management, and more importantly, fosters cross-collaboration and better communications among manufacturers, suppliers, partners and customers.
+Having visibility across every element of the supply chain enables better monitoring of raw materials inventory and production processes, supports optimization of operations and logistics planning, creates more streamlined finished goods inventory management, and more importantly, fosters cross-collaboration and better communications among manufacturers, suppliers, partners and customers.

-5G has become the latest buzzword for enterprise technology.
+5G has become the latest buzzword for enterprise computing technology.
 With its low latency, massive capacity and high bandwidth, mobile devices can be better connected within a decentralized network, which helps maximize the capabilities of machine-to-machine and machine-to-people communications.

 The manufacturing industry will likely be one of the first to significantly unlock the benefits of 5G.
 Greater connectivity will help make plant operations more efficient.
 From remote monitoring of equipment to tracking inventory, defect diagnosis to real-time worker training, mobile tasks will be made easier due to the adoption of 5G.
 As the new network begins to roll out to more locations in the coming months, 5G will offer manufacturers a chance to build smart factories and fully connected warehouses.